Wireless Copilot: An AI-Powered Partner for Navigating Next-Generation Wireless Complexity

 To demonstrate the capabilities of \emph{Wireless Copilot}, we present a mission-critical disaster response scenario.
-As shown in Fig. \ref{fig5}, following a seismic event in a city center, terrestrial base stations are compromised.
+As shown in Fig. \ref{fig5} (a), following a seismic event in a city center, terrestrial base stations are compromised.
 A fleet of autonomous UAVs, acting as aerial base stations, is deployed to restore 6G connectivity for three distinct user groups: Search-And-Rescue (SAR) teams requiring URLLC for rescue robots, medical staff needing high-bandwidth holographic consultations, and trapped civilians sending bursty status updates.
-Then, the network operator issues a natural language intent: ``Prioritize URLLC links for SAR robots in Sector \emph{A} and maximize video throughput for medical teams in Sector \emph{B}, while ensuring the UAV fleet's average battery life exceeds 30 minutes".
-This intent creates a conflicting multi-objective optimization problem. \emph{Wireless Copilot} must translate this intent into specific flight trajectories and radio resource allocations in real-time.
+Then, the network operator issues a natural language intent: ``Prioritize URLLC links for SAR robots in Sector \emph{A} and maximize video throughput for medical teams in Sector \emph{B}, while ensuring the UAV fleet's average battery life exceeds 30 minutes". \emph{Wireless Copilot} need translate this intent into specific flight trajectories and radio resource allocations in real-time.